NYU-CSO/recitation/r5/README.md

 (gdb)
 ```

-To find out information about the `x` variable in the main function, let's stop the debugger in the main function, we
+To find out information about the `x` variable in the main function, let's stop the debugger in the main function.
+To do that, we
 use the `break` command followed by the `run` command.
 ```
+(gdb) b main
 Breakpoint 1 at 0x40056d: file main.c, line 17.
 (gdb) r
 Starting program: /home/jinyang/classes/fa15-cso/recitation/r5/a.out